 Though in SC/Tetra it is possible to make the dies move, we decided to have the dies standing still.
-We make the location of smoke generation change only instead.
+We make only the location of smoke generation change instead.
 The four numbered positions represent the stations where the moving casting would emit smoke in a casting cycle.
 Casting models placed in each of the four positions generate smoke in the simulation.
-But this is synchronised with the smoke generation cycle recorded in the videos.
+I syncronised smoke generation in the simulation with the smoke generation cycle in the videos.

 Pictures below show the defining smoke generation positions of the casting cycle.
 Blue surfaces show generated smoke.

 Red arrow in the above picture shows that in the next stage smoking casting of position 1. will move to position 3.
 But only after the automatic ladle fills the die in position 3. with melt.
 This die containsthe cores only at this moment.
 After it is full with liquid aluminium it muves to position 2.
-Movement of from position 3. to position 2. is shown by the blue arrow.
+I show movement of from position 3. to position 2. with the blue arrow.
 The die freshly filled and moved into postion 2. will start smoking with normal intensity.

 In the 2nd stage of the cycle extraction system has to handle two smoke generation positions as shown on the picture below.

 In position 2. the casting is at the beginning of its solidification and emits smoke with normal intensity.
 On the other hand the casting that moved from position 1. to position 3. is at the end of its solidification.
 Waiting for the die to open, sand cores are really hot and the amount of smoke emitted is steadily increasing.
-Die opens in the next stage which is shown in the picture below.
+Die opens in the next stage which I show in the figure below.